-New solar options turn building facades into power plants | CBC News
+Solar windows, shingles and cladding?
+The building itself is now the solar panel | CBC News

 They can potentially last longer than traditional building materials.

-Andreas Athenitis, a researcher at Concordia University in Montreal who studies BIPV, said that while asphalt shingles typically last about 15 years, solar panels can last 30 years, with only a small decrease in efficiency.
+Andreas Athienitis, a researcher at Concordia University in Montreal who studies BIPV, said that while asphalt shingles typically last about 15 years, solar panels can last 30 years, with only a small decrease in efficiency.
 (Many solar shingle systems, such as the one from PV Technical Services, are "smart" and allow you to monitor and replace individual shingles, if necessary.)

 They can potentially generate heat as well as electricity.

-At the Varennes Library, outdoor air pulled into the ventilation system is preheated by the solar panels before entering the building (which also has a geothermal heating system), said Athenitis.
+At the Varennes Library, outdoor air pulled into the ventilation system is preheated by the solar panels before entering the building (which also has a geothermal heating system), said Athienitis.
 That also cools the panels, which don't generate as much power when they're too hot.

 A heat pump can potentially be added to increase the amount of space and water heating the panels can do, and the amount of energy per surface area that the system can provide overall.